 SPY has three expiry dates each week.
 Getting involved with the Monday and Wednesday expiry dates is of no significant benefit over selecting the Friday of the same week.

 Contact me if you want an explanation or any of the above. (email@example.com)You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us